personalrobotics/tycho_calibration/README.md

 ## Hebi DH Links

-1. Use hebi_teleop teleoperation mode to record some movements.
+1. First, clean the residual offsets in hebi_env (set to zero).
+Then use hebi_teleop teleoperation mode to record some movements.
 Preferably, record static poses.

 2. Use sync_FK to turn to CSV.

 3. Measure the Hebi DH links and put in `src/calibration.py@line83:measured_FK`.
 Copy the fit R from above to `measured_R`.
-The height estimated can be off, for now we use a measured number from a while ago.
+The height estimated can be off, for now we use a measured number.

 4. Measure the last mile of transformation: from the last end effector to the tip of chopsticks (where the marker is placed).